sUhAs1011/OOAD_MINI_PROJECT/README.md

 # OOAD_MINI_PROJECT

-My sixth semester OOAD mini-project using Java Programming language for Objected Oriented Concept and MVC architecture.
-MVC is basically Model-View-Controller, which is basically a design pattern used in software development which helps in making applications more scalable, organizable and maintainable.
+My sixth semester OOAD(Object Oriented Analysis And Design) mini-project in Java Programming language using Objected Oriented Concepts and MVC architecture.
+MVC is basically Model-View-Controller, which is basically a design pattern used in software development and helps in making applications more scalable, organizable and maintainable.

-Coming to our project we have implemented personal finance manager using MVC architecture and we have broadly classified the project into 4 major modules:
+Coming to our project we have implemented personal electronic voting system using MVC architecture and we have broadly classified the project into 4 major modules:

-### Module 1: User Authentication
+### Module 1: User Authentication Module
-The user authentication module handles the security and personalization aspects of the system, the main responsibilites one of a user authentication module are:
-- User Registration
-- User Login
-- Profile Management
+- Handles voter registration, login, and identity verification.
+- Ensures only authorized users can access the system.
+- Implements security features like password hashing, OTP (One-Time Password), or biometric verification.

 ### Module 2:Income And Expense Tracking
 This Income And Expense Tracking module keeps track of the user's cash by recording user's income and expenditure.The key components of this